pandeydeep9/pandeydeep9.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: <a href='#'>Ph.D.
 Student</a>.
-Rochester Institute of Technology, NY <br>
+Rochester Institute of Technology, New York <br>

-    390 Clay Rd, Rochester, NY, 14623
+    93 Scottsville Rd, Rochester, NY, 14611
 #.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: profile2.jpeg
-  image_cicular: false # crops the image to make it circular
+  image_cicular: true # crops the image to make it circular
   address: >